 - 2. One or more neighborhood-based organizations in culturally diverse community will establish a policy to include as part of its informational materials, information about disability and early intervention/education services in both English and Spanish. - 3.
-A local school district will make policy and procedural changes in how it makes referrals to after school learning enrichment programs to facilitate increased participation by students with disabilities. - 4.
+A local school district will make policy and procedural changes and provide transportation to after school learning enrichment programs to facilitate increased participation by students with disabilities. - 4.
 One or more school districts in Orange County will institute a disability awareness track developed by ILI as part of the school personnel-training curriculum. - 5.
 One school district will change its policies and procedures to facilitate increased participation by students with disabilities in the Committee on Special Education (CSE) process. - 6.
 To reduce NY State complaints and due process requests, one school district will make policy and procedural changes to improve its physical and program access. - 7.
 One (or more) preschool(s) serving non-disabled children will develop and implement an integrated co-teaching program to serve children with disabilities. - 8.
 At least one school district in the counties served will change or adopt policy that requires all sign language interpreters to be certified and evaluated prior to being hired to serve in the classroom. - 9.
 The NYS Legislature will pass the (S. 2860), the Preventing Harmful Restraint and Seclusion in Schools Act. - 10.
 Congress will pass the THR 602 TEAM Education Act; and the President will sign it. - 11.
-Congress will pass the THR 603 TEAM Empowerment Act; and the President will sign it.
+Congress will pass the THR 603 TEAM Empowerment Act; and the President will sign it. - 12.
+At least one school district in Orange County will change policy and procedures to include information about Independent Living Centers, ACCES-VR, and agency linkages in the community resource materials provided to transition aged students with disabilities. - 13.
+At least one school district in Orange County will change policy and procedure and include ILI staff in transition planning activities.

-Advocate for systemic changes that result in an end to segregated, sheltered workshops.
+B. Employment Advocacy: Advocate for systemic changes that result in an end to segregated, sheltered workshops.
 Increase the capacity of persons with disabilities to obtain and retain competitive employment.